masashitanimura/2.0/pages/evowebservices/evowebservices_streamrecorder.md

                "file_location": "C:\\EvoStream\\media",
                "period_time": 3600
            }
        },
    ```

-In this configuration, all the streams pulled by EMS will automatically be recorded in the file location indicated with a period time of 3600 seconds (60 minutes) each file as long as the plugin and or the stream is running.​
+In this configuration, all the streams pulled by EMS will automatically be recorded in the file location indicated with a period time of 3600 seconds (60 minutes) each file as long as the plugin and or the stream is running.